Qin717/Global_Mental_Disorders_Analysis/README.md

 ### Source
 Global mental health data covering:

+**Note**: The dataset (1.8GB) is not included in this repository due to size limitations.
+Download instructions are provided in the setup guide.
 - 204+ countries and territories
 - 10 major mental health disorders
 - Multiple health outcome measures